A culture of sustainability

 The Council takes a broad view of the definition of culture and considers both artistic contributions as well as all aspects of everyday culture and political culture to be relevant areas.
 The decisive factor is that the projects contribute in their specific way to the task of sustainable development.
 For instance, four ideas competitions have already been successfully held dealing, respectively, with the topics of “Food culture”, “Mobility culture”, “Building and living” and “The rural future”.
 Over 50 projects are currently or have been subsidised by the Sustainability Culture Fund.

 The German Sustainability Action Days (DAN) were first established in 2012.
 The aim of the Action Days is to heighten public awareness for the task of sustainable development.
 Engagement throughout Germany that serves as an example to all is to be highlighted during the Action Days and thereby inspire others to contribute or develop own initiatives.
-The number of participants is growing substantially from year to year, and in 2019 some 3,500 initiatives and events were registered.
+The number of participants is growing substantially from year to year.
+Despite the difficult circumstances in 2020 as a result of the coronavirus pandemic, some 2,150 events and initiatives came together.